ZaneDaPayne/Domino_App_Project/README.md

     - matplotlib
     - garden.matplotlib
         - With kivy installed, open a terminal and type ```garden install matplotlib```
-2. Clone or download the repository and run the main.py file
+2. Clone or download the app_gui branch and run the camera.py file

 Here is an example of the detection on a Windows Application